 The housing stock in Puerto Rico is generally more resilient to floods when compared to the construction of homes in many floodplain areas of the mainland US.
 Most Puerto Rican homes are poured concrete, slab-on-grade, with concrete roofs, which are sturdier and resistant to structural damage by floodwaters.
-Several feet of floodwater in a concrete house with no drywall, subfloor, or insulation will effect much less damage than the same height of floodwater in a wooden home with drywall and insulation.264 This standard of construction, however, and the close proximity of Puerto Rican homes must be taken into consideration as these factors may complicate the potential for elevation options and could create safety concerns at the neighborhood level by adversely impacting flood patterns.
+Several feet of floodwater in a concrete house with no drywall, subfloor, or insulation will effect much less damage than the same heigh standard of con be taken into cc options and co impacting flood